- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 - Criminal Sexual Conduct 4th Degree

 There is a big difference between these different degrees of criminal sexual conduct.
-For instance, CSC 1st degree and 3rd degree sexual assault offenses both involve “what is sexual penetration.”
-On the other hand, CSC 2nd degree and CSC 4th degree charges involve unwanted sexual contact, i.e. what is offensive touching of private parts..
+For instance, CSC 1st-degree and 3rd-degree sexual assault offenses both involve sexual penetration.
+On the other hand, CSC 2nd-degree and CSC 4th-degree charges involve unwanted sexual contact or offensive touching of private parts.

 3rd Degree Sexual Abuse of a Minor